RIKEN-RCCS/lens3/doc/design.md

       --If the startup is successful: MinIO's address. host: port.
     --Side effects:
       --If MinIO is successfully started, the MinIO Address Table will be displayed.
-        Using the Zone ID as a key, the address of the multiplexer in charge, Record MinIO's address, MinIO's pid, and its own pid.
+        Using the Pool ID as a key, the address of the multiplexer in charge, Record MinIO's address, MinIO's pid, and its own pid.
 Moreover, Update the Routing Table according to the above information.

   + Basic operation
     + Start
-      --Look up the Storage Zone Table (main) using the Zone ID as a key and start MinIO. do.
+      --Look up the Storage Pool Table (main) using the Pool ID as a key and start MinIO. do.
       --Update MinIO Address Table (Insert)
       --Update the Routing Table